melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 from ReScript.

-On the other hand, as Melange goal is to keep up with the version of the OCaml compiler, there are features inherited from OCaml that most likely will never be available in ReScript, for example:
+On the other hand, as Melange goal is to keep up with the version of the OCaml compiler, there are features inherited from OCaml that are not supported by ReScript at the moment (May 2023), for example:

 - [Binding operators](https://v2.ocaml.org/manual/bindingops.html) / `let`
   bindings